Murder of Mario Cerciello Rega

 Mario Cerciello Rega was an Italian police officer.
 He was murdered on 26 July 2019 by two American students visiting Rome.
 Deputy Brigadier Rega, age 35, was a member of the Carabinieri, Italy's national military police force.
 He was stabbed to death as he investigated a drug deal.
 Carabinieri Officer Andrea Varriale, Rega's police partner, was injured.
 In May 2021, two American students from California were found guilty of the murder.
 Finnegan Lee Elder, age 19 at the time of the crime, and Gabriel Christian Natale-Hjorth, age 18, were each sentenced to life in prison.

+In March 2022, an appeals court confirmed the homicide verdicts but commuted the life terms for both men, reducing Elder to 24 years in prison and Natale-Hjorth to 22 years in prison.